ShapeShiftOS/ShapeShift_Documents/README.md

       $  repo sync -c -j$(nproc --all) --force-sync --no-clone-bundle --no-tags
 ```

-### Building the ExtendedReborn ROM
+### Building the ShapeShiftOS ROM
 - Preparing Required Binaries and Device Drivers
 - Setting Up CCache (Optional)
-- Building ExtendedReborn
+- Building ShapeShiftOS

 >> Congratulations on the succesfull build initialization!
 Now, we shall go ahead and prepare to build for your device!

-##### Preparing ExtendedReborn ROM for devices
+##### Preparing ShapeShiftOS ROM for devices
-- For building ExtendedReborn for your device, ensure that your trees can successfully build PixelExperience as our code is extremely similar to theirs.
-Of course, we do require some additional overlays in your tree to make the best out of ExtendedReborn.
+- For building ShapeShiftOS for your device, ensure that your trees can successfully build PixelExperience as our code is extremely similar to theirs.
+Of course, we do require some additional overlays in your tree to make the best out of ShapeShiftOS.

 If you have a device with a notch, add this to your overlay's overlay/frameworks/base/core/res/res/values/config.xml:
 >>     <!-- Whether device has a physical display cutout -->